kalrasachin/apijam/Labs/Appendix/API Security - Securing APIs with OAuth-2-legged/README.md

 * You have an API Proxy that is not currently secured.
 If you do not have an API Proxy available for this lab, revisit the lab *API Design : Create a Reverse Proxy with OpenAPI Specification*.

-* You have the following created on Apigee Edge - an API Product, a Developer and an App.
+* You have created - an API Product, a Developer and an App on Apigee Edge.
 If not, jump back to *API Security : Securing APIs with API Key* lab.

 # Instructions